 As we previously mentioned, the Casper Essential comes in at about a 6 to a 7 on a 10-point scale of firmness, with 10 being the firmest.
 This means it has layers that allow you to sink in just a bit, providing great pressure relief, but you won’t sink in too much.
 There’s also a good level of push back and responsiveness.

-Compared with their signature model, though, the overall feel of the Casper Essential is a bit simpler, as it has less layers and it feels less plush than their high-end Casper Wave, which has a luxurious feel.
+Compared with their signature model, though, the overall feel of the Casper Essential is a bit simpler, as it has fewer layers and it feels less plush than their high-end Casper Wave, which has a luxurious feel.
 It offers a good level of support for customers of average weight in all sleep positions, especially for stomach and back sleepers, who will find their weight distributed evenly, with a good level of spinal alignment.

-Side sleepers will find the upper comfort layer provides a decent level of cushioning on hips and shoulders and the second layer of memory foam allows for a bit of sinkage, but not too much.
+Side sleepers will find the upper comfort layer provides a decent level of cushioning on the hips and shoulders and the second layer of memory foam allows for a bit of sinkage, but not too much.
 Some heavier customers are reporting that the Casper Essential doesn’t have enough support for their weight and that they sink into the upper layers too much, which causes back pain due to lack of spinal alignment.

 This is not something completely unusual for all-foam beds and customers over 250 pounds may feel happier with a bed with more core support, like a hybrid mattress or an innerspring bed.